 Charger plates have different purposes aside from the fact that they are beautiful and add to the table’s decor in a fine dining establishment.

 They not only create an attractive appearance and anchor the dining table, but they are also aesthetically pleasing to the guest or diner.

 These plates also protect the table and tablecloth from getting dirty during the service courses.

 The plate catches food items, spills, and other messes that would otherwise stain the tablecloth or fall onto the table.

 It also helps keep the heat in the dinnerware as it is placed just beyond all the plates and bowls.

-You have just read about the different types of dining plates as well as their purposes.
+You have just read about the different types of dining plates and their purposes.

-Make sure you have a good understanding and awareness of these types of plates, as they might be useful for you when you are attending a special occasion or just a casual event.
+Make sure you have a good understanding and awareness of these types of plates, as they might be helpful for you when you are attending a special occasion or just a casual event.

-It’s better to be prepared than unaware of these important matters.
+It’s better to be prepared than unaware of these critical matters.